zorzlu/easy-bar-menu/content/allergens.en.md

 # Allergen Information

+> **Important note**: If you suffer from severe food allergies, we recommend always informing the staff before ordering.
+The information in the menu is provided for guidance purposes and may not account for cross-contamination in the kitchen.

 ## 14 Regulated Food Allergens

 In accordance with **EU Regulation 1169/2011**, the following 14 allergens must be declared in all food products: